By Marcia Apperson | Assistant Director, PBS Standards & Practices

 But the truth sandwich is a technique that can also be used in covering a wide variety of topics, such as childhood vaccinations and climate change.

-Elizabeth Jensen, NPR’s public editor, recently wrote about the challenges of fairly covering different sides of the vaccination debate, in which some perspectives are not supported by science or proven evidence.
+Elizabeth Jensen, NPR’s former public editor, recently wrote about the challenges of fairly covering different sides of the vaccination debate, in which some perspectives are not supported by science or proven evidence.

 “Conscientious journalists try to avoid engaging in false equivalence and spreading misinformation while doing so,” she wrote.